Yale-EEB723/syllabus/README.md

 We will walk through regular expressions in the exercises at https://github.com/Yale-EEB723/syllabus/blob/master/regular_expressions.txt .

+#### Other

+- Hand out git chapter
+- Ask students to prepare to present preliminary ideas on final projects next week

 ### Week 3, January 31 - Practical computing skills